Building Matter Smart Home Devices 101

 Bridge functionality is being developed to bring older devices to Matter.
 Using bridges (hubs) provides the translation that supports Matter and provides continuity for those devices.
 Manufacturers are in the process of developing unified SDKs to create bridges that incorporate older devices into Matter.

-The Matter alliance is open to any company interested in developing new device types (segments), inviting them to build apps and devices and including them in developing specifications and test cases to get them ready for future releases.
+The Matter alliance is open to any company interested in developing new device types (segments).
+It invites companies to build apps and devices and includes them in developing specifications and test cases to prepare them for future releases.

 Bridges, border routers, and devices are usually System on Chip (SoC) solutions with Matter SDKs, security features, and support.
-IoT industry players are developing SDKs ready for the latest Matter specification (Matter 1.2).
+IoT industry players are developing SDKs that are ready for the latest Matter specification (Matter 1.3).

 MATTER DEVICE COMMISSIONING